zerothrohit/diet-zen/README.md

 # Diet-Zen - Diet Plan Maker 🍊

-This is a part of our SEM 4 Mini Project for Second Year Engineering and is purely team work 🤝!
+This is a part of our SEM 4 Mini Project for Second Year Engineering and is purely team work!

 ## Problem Statement: